Create Origin Pools

 This guide provides instructions on how to create origin pools in F5® Distributed Cloud Console (Console) using guided configuration.
 The origin pools are a mechanism to configure a set of endpoints grouped together into a resource pool used in the load balancer configuration.
 To learn more about endpoints and load balancers, see Load Balancing and Service Mesh.

-The origin pools mechanism offers the following:
+Origin pools offer the following:

 -

-Configures endpoints for discovery
+Configure endpoints for discovery

 -

-Defines load balancing between discovered endpoints
+Define load balancing between discovered endpoints

 -

-Creates health checks for discovered endpoints
+Create health checks for discovered endpoints

 -

-Specifies TLS capabilities of and to the endpoints discovered
+Specify TLS capabilities of and to the endpoints discovered

 Prerequisites